 The Toy Taker aka.
 Mr Cuddles seems to be considered one of the better elements of the 2001 sequel.

-Family-Unfriendly Aesop: No one will love you for your uniqueness, unless you're useful to them.
+Family-Unfriendly Aesop: No one (except your mother, apparently) will love you for your uniqueness, unless you're useful to them.
 Rudolph would still be an outcast and not a celebrity, if his defining trait could serve others no purpose.

 Fanon Discontinuity: The sequel, Rudolph's Shiny New Year, suddenly has a completely different Rudolph puppet, despite starring the same character and taking place immediately after this special.